Empower Price Hits $0.0047 on Top Exchanges (MPWR)

-Empower (MPWR) traded 2.4% lower against the US dollar during the 1 day period ending at 12:00 PM Eastern on July 23rd.
-Empower has a market cap of $99,763.03 and approximately $242,261.13 worth of Empower was traded on exchanges in the last 24 hours.
-Over the last week, Empower has traded 41% lower against the US dollar.
-One Empower token can now be purchased for approximately $0.0047 or 0.00000016 BTC on major cryptocurrency exchanges.
+Empower (MPWR) traded down 1% against the dollar during the 1 day period ending at 17:00 PM Eastern on July 23rd.
+Empower has a total market capitalization of $99,247.30 and $234,912.36 worth of Empower was traded on exchanges in the last 24 hours.
+One Empower token can currently be bought for about $0.0047 or 0.00000016 BTC on major cryptocurrency exchanges.
+Over the last week, Empower has traded down 40.2% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.